 Camping– Believe it or not, camping is an option in Orlando.
 Disney has the Fort Wilderness campground and Orlando/Kissimmee KOA has the amenities you’d expect from the brand.
 Wekiwa Springs State Park is also nearby.

-Airbnb and Rentals– If you’re traveling with a bigger group, it might make sense to rent a condo close to the parks in Kissimmee.
-Short term rentals are illegal in Orlando, so make sure the place you’re staying is allowed.
+Airbnb, VRBO, and Rentals– If you’re traveling with a bigger group, it might make sense to rent a condo close to the parks in Kissimmee.
+Short-term rentals are illegal in Orlando, so make sure the place you’re staying is allowed.

 Book your stay in Orlando with our preferred partner.